BBQ Oxtails

 Substitutions

-Oxtails are sometime hard to find at your local stores.
+Oxtails are sometimes hard to find at your local stores.
 If you can’t find oxtails consider using the following as a substitution:

 • Beef Short Ribs: Their rich marbling and abundant connective tissue create a deeply flavorful, tender braise similar to oxtails.